sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=shgOIrJdj8s&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The strategy in question is called the Triple RSI Trading Strategy, which focuses on exploiting short-term pullbacks within a long-term rising trend in the stock market.
-Here's a concise summary:
+### Article Summary

-1. **Objective**:
+1. **Themes**:
-   - The strategy aims to capitalize on short-term price corrections (pullbacks) during an uptrend, leveraging the Relative Strength Index (RSI).

-2. **Underlying Theory**:
+   - Exploiting pullbacks in a long-term rising trend.
-   - The U.S. stock market tends to rise over time due to inflation and productivity gains, but periodic pullbacks present trading opportunities.
+   - The stock market tends to rise due to inflation and productivity gains.

-3. **Instrument**:
+   - Short-term trading opportunities during market pullbacks.

+2. **Trading Products**:
-   - Uses the S&P 500 (ETF: SPY) as a proxy for the broader market.
+   - SPY (S&P 500 ETF) is used as a proxy for the stock market.

+3. **Indicators**:
+   - Relative Strength Index (RSI).
+   - 200-day Moving Average.
+   - RSI readings over 5 days.

-4. **Entry Rules**:
+4. **Strategy Details**:
+   - Entry Rules:
-   - RSI(5) must be below 30.
+     - 5-day RSI is below 30.
-   - The RSI reading has been decreasing for three consecutive days.
+     - The 5-day RSI has been decreasing for the third day in a row.
-   - RSI(5) was below 63 trading days ago.
+     - The 5-day RSI was below 63 trading days ago.
-   - The closing price is above the 200-day moving average (as a trend filter).
+     - The closing price is above the 200-day moving average.

-5. **Exit Rule**:
+   - Exit Rule:
-   - Exit when RSI(5) rises above 50.
+     - Sell when the 5-day RSI moves above 50.

-6. **Performance**:
-   - Backtested from 1993 to the present, resulting in 78 trades with an average gain of 1.4% per trade.
+   - Filter for Trend:
+     - Only enter trades when in a rising trend, as indicated by the 200-day moving average.

+5. **Backtest Performance**:
+   - Time Period: Since 1993.
+   - Number of Trades: 78.
+   - Average Gain per Trade: 1.4%.
-   - 91% of trades were profitable, with an average holding period of six days.
+   - Win Rate: 91% of trades are winners.

-7. **Conclusion**:
+   - Average Investment Duration: 6 days per trade.

+6. **Conclusions**:
-   - The strategy is deemed effective for short-term trading within a rising trend, offering consistent profitability and limited holding periods.
+   - The strategy is described as effective, with a high win rate and short holding period.

-For more information or additional strategies, visit [quantifiedstrategies.com](https://quantifiedstrategies.com).
+   - Further strategies can be found on the website quantifiedstrategies.com.
 </details>

 <details>